apache/superset/superset/db_engine_specs/README.md

 Support for authenticating to a database using personal OAuth2 access tokens was introduced in [SIP-85](https://github.com/apache/superset/issues/20300).
 The Google Sheets DB engine spec is the reference implementation.

-To add support for OAuth2 to a DB engine spec, the following attributes are needed:
+Note that this API is still experimental and evolving quickly, subject to breaking changes.
+Currently, to add support for OAuth2 to a DB engine spec, the following attributes are needed:

 ```python
 class BaseEngineSpec: